ritvikbhatia/Codial/README.md

 #Directory Structure

-This code follows MVC pattern to make it more scalable:
+This code follows MVC pattern to make it more scalable :
 /routes - containes all the routes.

 /assets - static javascript css and image files.